Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Bloomington.
-Research from Zillow shows solar panels increase home values by 4.1% on average across the United States.
+Yes, solar panels typically increase home value in Bloomington.
+A Zillow study found that homes with solar panels sell for 4.1% more on average than comparable homes without solar.